oliverklee/ext-feuserextrafields/Documentation/ExtbaseModels.rst

 Available Extbase models
 ========================

-This extension provides the following Extbase models and correspoding
+This extension provides the following Extbase models and repositories:
-repositories:

-(TBD)
+*  :php:`\OliverKlee\FeUserExtraFields\Domain\Model\FrontendUser`
+*  :php:`\OliverKlee\FeUserExtraFields\Domain\Repository\FrontendUserRepository`

+These models and repositories can also be used as replacements for the :php:`FrontEndUser` model and repository that were deprecated in TYPO3 V11 and removed in TYPO3 V12.